Anncea/DexcomG5_Everywhere/README.md

 # Dexcom G5 Everywhere

-Xposed mod that allows to use the Dexcom G5 mobile app (region1, mgdl) with any device.
+Xposed mod that allows to use the Dexcom G5 mobile app (region 1 & 2, mgdl & mmol) with any device.

 ## Disclaimer